flaviostutz/dockerwall/README.md

 * Run ```docker-compose up``` and observe that pings will stop working (hopefully!)

 # ENV configurations
   * GATEWAY_NETWORKS - Docker networks from which traffic will be filtered by DockerWall.
 If empty, all "bridge" networks will be discovered and used for filtering.
+If you use ! in front of a network name, it won't be managed by DockerWall and all traffic will be allowed through this bridge.

 # Prometheus metrics